open-sauced/docs/docs/maintainers/growing-your-project.md

 ## Creating Transparency and Communication With Your Team

-In addition to having an active team, the methods use to work and communicate with them plays a major role in your open source's growth strategy.
-Creating and sharing your project's workspace with your team members can be a great way to help you facilitate this kind of environment for your project.
-Once you create this page, here are some strategies you can use its information to connect with your team:
+The methods  utilized to collaborate and communicate with your team play a crucial role in the growth of your open source project.
+Creating and sharing your project's [workspace](../features/workspaces.md) page with your team members can be helpful in fostering a collaborative environment.
+After creating this page, here are some ways to leverage its information to engage with your team:

 - Analyze the closed number Pull Requests and Issues tabs and the PR velocity to think of new ways to quickly review and merge people's contributions.
 - Use the amount of stars and forks displayed in the Engagement tab to discuss the effectiveness of current promotion strategies and to determine new methods to promote the project.